whchien/funda-scraper/README.md

 - `find_past`: Specify whether you want to find the data in the past or the ones in the market.
 If `True`, only historical data will be scraped.
 The default is `False`.
 - `page_start`: Indicate which page you want to start scraping.
 The default is `1`.
 - `n_pages`: Indicate how many page you want to scrape.
 The default is `1`.
+- `min_price`: Indicate the lowest amount for the budget
+- `max_price`: Indicate the highest amount for the budget

 The scraped raw result contains following information:
 - url